DLR-RM/BlenderProc/examples/datasets/bop_object_physics_positioning/README.md

 * Saves all pose and camera information that is provided in BOP datasets.
 * Only considers objects from the given `"dataset": "<args:1>"`
-* We use a `postprocessing.dist2depth` to convert the distance images from Blender to actual depth images.
+* We use `bproc.postprocessing.dist2depth` to convert the distance images from Blender to actual depth images.
 * Saves the images as jpg

 ## More examples